sebmestrallet/typst-paris-saclay-thesis-flat/README.md

 - `typst-paris-saclay-thesis-flat` is the name of the GitHub repo, `paris-saclay-thesis-flat` is the name of the Typst template
 - The Typst template name does not contain `typst`, because it is redundant[^typst_template_naming]
 - The Typst template name is not just `paris-saclay-thesis`, because it is not an official template[^typst_template_naming].
-I got rid of the white gradients in the vertical banner, so here is a flat-design version (was accepted by the university library for my thesis).
+I got rid of the ugly white gradients in the vertical banner, so here is a flat-design version (was accepted by the university library for my thesis).

 [^typst_template_naming]: https://github.com/typst/packages?tab=readme-ov-file#submission-guidelines